rhyswynne/list-latest-tagged-posts/list-latest-tagged-posts/readme.txt

 * limit - the amount of posts to show - defaults to all posts.

 == Changelog ==
+= 1.0.2 =
+* Fixed a bug, with the the_title_attribute, now doesn't echo.

+Time Taken: 4 minutes

 = 1.0.1 =
 * Fixed an issue that caused the limit functionality not work.